 - Please start this process one month before your event date

-- Keep track of the donated items and after that event, please share that information with Cara Garrett at email@example.com
+- Keep track of the donated items and after that event, please share that information with Bre Berg at firstname.lastname@example.org

 - Don't forget to send thank-you cards to the businesses that donated!